How does the employer paid tuition program work?

 What happens if you decide I’m not right for the program or you let me go after I complete the program?

 As we’ve said, we believe that if you are accepted to the program you will complete it successfully.
 However, you will still be an “at will” employee with Burke Williams.
 In California, that means that you can be asked to leave the program or lose your job after you graduate if you don’t meet and maintain our company’s performance standards.
-If you are asked to leave the program or the company, you will not be asked to reimburse your tuition or pay for your books or supplies.
-We’re investing in you because we believe in you.
-We’re willing to take the risk that you won’t let us down.

 Why is Burke Williams doing this?